kyma-project/kyma/docs/asset-store/08-04-gateway-oss-mode-set.md

 type: Tutorials
 ---

+>**CAUTION:** Alibaba OSS Gateway Mode was tested only manually on Kyma 1.6.
+Currently, we don't have an automated pipeline like for other gateway modes.

 By default, you install Kyma with the Asset Store in Minio stand-alone mode.
 This tutorial shows how to set Minio to the Alibaba Object Storage Service (OSS) Gateway mode using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).

 ## Prerequisites